William Stanley Braithwaite: Annual anthologies

 The surveys that Braithwaite published in the Boston Evening Transcript led him to begin his most important life work: publishing an annual anthology of "Magazine Verse".
 These anthologies covered a wide range of poets, from the conservative to the avant-garde, the established to the new, as well as an introduction in which Braithwaite discussed his perspective on the current state of poetry.
 The works published were culled from both commercial magazines and modernist little magazines.
 They also included indexes of published verse and other information that provided insight into publishing trends of the day.
 Braithwaite indicated favored works in these lists with an asterisk, establishing in this way his own "canon" of poets and poems.
-Though Braithwaite has been received with ambivalence by African-American critics from his own lifetime to today for his lack of discussion of African-American issues in both his verse and anthologies, his anthologies are notable for their inclusion of African-American writers.
+Though Braithwaite has been received with ambivalence by Black critics from his own lifetime to today for his lack of discussion of Black American issues in both his verse and anthologies, his anthologies are notable for their inclusion of Black American writers.
 The success and influence of Braithwaite's anthology series may be seen in its growing length: the first was 87 pages in length, while the 15th reached more than 1,000.
 Though influential, however, the anthologies were not moneymakers; they were published by five different houses over the years, and unlike some anthologies of the time, did not receive payment for including a poet's work.